openshift/training/beta-4-setup.md

 proxy.

-The `openshift3_beta/ose-haproxy-router` container listens on the host network interface unlike most containers that listen only on private IPs.
+The `openshift3_beta/ose-haproxy-router` container listens on the host network interface, unlike most containers that listen only on private IPs.
 The router proxies external requests for route names to the IPs of actual pods identified by the service associated with the route.